engeir/hack-md-notes/volcano-papers.md

 > DOI: [10.1002/2016GL067935](https://doi.org/10.1002/2016GL067935)

-- CMIP5 indicate that models overestimate the magnitude of the global temperature response to volcanic eruptions (sampling issue, eruptions coincided with El Niño events).
+- CMIP5 indicates that models overestimate the magnitude of the global temperature response to volcanic eruptions (sampling issue, eruptions coincided with El Niño events).
 - When they explicitly account for the effects of internal variability, the GMST response to volcanic eruptions is consistent, within uncertainties, between models and observations.
 This holds in particular for the coincidence of El Niño events (be it by chance or due to an eruption triggering an El Niño event).
-- **Subject of ongoing research:** how (and if) Southern Annular Mode is confounded by superposition of eruptions and El Niño events.
+- **The subject of ongoing research:** how (and if) Southern Annular Mode is confounded by superposition of eruptions and El Niño events.

 ### 2016 — Gregory et al.: Small global-mean cooling due to volcanic radiative forcing